bcgov/devhub-app-web/README.md

 ### Authentication, Authorization, Policies, etc

-Currently, DevHub is a statically generated site (generated using GatsbyJS) and served using [Caddy Server](https://caddyserver.com/) and has no concept of users, authentication, or authorization.
-This will likely change in the future at which point this documentation will be updated to reflect details in those areas.
+Currently, DevHub is a statically generated site (generated using GatsbyJS) and served using [Caddy Server](https://caddyserver.com/).
+Users may authenticate against Keycloak to gain access to more robust search functionality (search rocketchat, github, and documize).

 ## Code Management